Below are the most frequent questions asked about The “Me” Retreat. Feel free to contact Geese directly with any additional questions.

 Our job as facilitators is to provide a welcoming, safe, and supportive environment for you so that you have the best possible solo experience.
 The rest will be up to you.
 Your ultimate success will be based on how well you did on meeting your goals or intentions.

-Getting away from all the stimulation is part of the reason you’re considering this retreat, right?
-Typically, people who don’t get a lot of alone-time experience three phases during a solo retreat: Phase 1: Pure relief to be away from the constant activity.
-Phase 2: Struggle emerges as they don’t know how to spend their time or what to do with it.
-Part of this is an uncomfortableness with truly being alone.
-This is a key phase to stick with, however.
-After a while, Phase 3 kicks in.
-This phase is where they start to connect more deeply with their surroundings as well as with themselves.
-Suddenly the world is moving at a much slower pace and they begin to experience peace.
+Getting away from all the busyness is part of the reason you’re considering this retreat, right?
+Typically, you’ll experience three phases during a solo retreat: Phase 1: Pure relief and joy from being away from the constant activity in your life.
+Phase 2: Once the novelty wears off, get ready for struggle (and possibly boredom) to emerge as you’ll discover you don’t know how to spend the time or what to do with it.
+Part of this comes from an uncomfortableness with truly being alone.
+And yet it’s important to embrace the uncomfortableness and find peace with it.
+Then, and only then, will Phase 3 kicks in.
+This phase is where you begin surrendering to the silence and start to connect more deeply with your surroundings as well as with yourself.
+Once this occurs, you’ll begin to notice things moving at a much slower pace, causing you to experience a wonderful peacefulness.
 It’s pure bliss.
-They find themselves in such a comfortable place that they don’t want to leave.
+And it’s likely you’ll be in such a comfortable place that you won’t want to leave.

 Think of The “Me” Retreat as an introduction to the solo retreat experience.
 We’ll provide a recommended process, but ultimately you’ll get to create the experience that best meets your needs.
 For some, the time will primarily be spent on the solo experience, while for others, it might consist of a combination of solo time and activities, including social time.
+It will be different for everyone.
 Work with Geese in finding the perfect blend.

 All you have to do is ask Geese for coaching during the retreat.
 You can even do some coaching with him in preparation for the retreat at no additional cost.
 Once at the retreat, Geese will regularly be checking in with participants and participating in evening social activities as well.